About Me

 Cindy Stodola Pomerleau

 Whatever else I was doing in life, I continued to write books for adults and children, short stories, and newspaper and magazine articles.
-Having retired, I now devote full time to my "postprofessional career" of memoir- and essay-writing.
-I live in Ann Arbor, Michigan with Ovide, my husband of 57 years, and a cat named Domino who graciously allows us to share his home.
+Since retiring in 2009, I have focused my efforts to memoir- and essay-writing.
+I live in Ann Arbor, Michigan with Ovide, my husband of over 60 years, and a cat named Domino who graciously allows us to share his home.
 (Truth in labeling: The cat on the header is not Domino but one of his predecessors, Tabasco.)
-We have two daughters, two sons-in-law, two grandchildren aged 21 and 16, and four grand-cats.
+We have two daughters, two adult grandchildren, and four grand-cats.

 Whatever else I was doing in life, I continued to write books for adults and children, short stories, and newspaper and magazine articles.
-Having retired, I now devote full time to my "postprofessional career" of memoir- and essay-writing.
-I live in Ann Arbor, Michigan with Ovide, my husband of 57 years, and a cat named Domino who graciously allows us to share his home.
+Since retiring in 2009, I have focused my efforts to memoir- and essay-writing.
+I live in Ann Arbor, Michigan with Ovide, my husband of over 60 years, and a cat named Domino who graciously allows us to share his home.
 (Truth in labeling: The cat on the header is not Domino but one of his predecessors, Tabasco.)
-We have two daughters, two sons-in-law, two grandchildren aged 21 and 16, and four grand-cats.
+We have two daughters, two adult grandchildren, and four grand-cats.